Agency contemplates moving food pantry to Kennebunk Teen Center

 The board voted 6-1, with Karytko dissenting, to allow Town Manager Mike Pardue to enter into a memorandum of understanding with COS to operate the food pantry at the teen center.

-Jago in a recent email said no decisions had been made as yet by the board of directors.
+In a recent email, Jago said no decisions had been made as yet by the board of directors.

 One of the new features will allow patrons to call or go online and create an appointment.
 Community Outreach Services will continue to work with the general assistance offices in Arundel, Kennebunk and Kennebunkport.